fastrgv/Asud/README.md

 LinkedPairs removable dig= 9 @(3,2) can see 2 colors!
 (2nd rule above).

 LinkedPairs box#9, dig= 9...multiple same-color-digits => removable (1st rule)

+The sequence of digit pairs is printed to the terminal also.

+Update: chains that do not result in deletable digits are now skipped.

 -----------------------------------------------------------------------------------------------------